How to Dissolve a DC Corporation

 How do you dissolve a District of Columbia Corporation?

 There are two forms you can file to dissolve your District of Columbia Corporation.
-For corporations that have been actively engaged in business, you must file Form DBU-7, Articles of Dissolution for Domestic For-Profit Corporation with the District of Columbia Department of Consumer & Regulatory Affairs, Corporations Division (DCRA).
+For corporations that have been actively engaged in business, you must file Form DBU-7, Articles of Dissolution for Domestic For-Profit Corporation with the District of Columbia Department of Licensing and Consumer Protection (DLCP), Corporations Division.

 To dissolve a corporation that has not issued shares or commenced business, you would just file Form DBU-8, Articles of Dissolution by Incorporators for Domestic For-Profit Corporation.

-All the corporate dissolution forms are available on the DCRA website (see link below).
-You can type right on the DCRA forms.
-Complete the appropriate form(s) and submit the dissolution documents to the DCRA online, by mail or in person.
+All the corporate dissolution forms are available on the DLCP website (see link below).
+You can type right on the DLCP forms.
+Complete the appropriate form(s) and submit the dissolution documents to the DLCP online, by mail or in person.
 Corporate filings must have original signatures.
-If you submit the form in duplicate, the DCRA will send a copy back to you.
+If you submit the form in duplicate, the DLCP will send a copy back to you.
 For expedited processing, include Form EX-1, Expedited Service Action.
-The DCRA accepts cash, money order, check, or Visa/MasterCard.
+The DLCP accepts cash, money order, check, or Visa/MasterCard.
 Checks should be payable to “D.C.
 Treasurer.”

 District of Columbia Corporation Dissolution FAQ